Explore one of the world's most significant archaeological sites and see where Mungo Man was discovered in this World Heritage-listed national park.

 Explore at your own pace

-Follow the 65 kilometre (40 mile) self-drive tour of the park which takes you to 15 stops along the way.
+Follow the 65-kilometre (40-mile) self-drive tour of the park which takes you to 15 stops along the way.
 The route includes the iconic dunes and the Walls of China and traces the northeast shores of Lake Mungo.
 More than 120,000 hectares (300,000 acres) of remote landscape provide a window into the dawn of human life on Earth.
-Please note, the weather in this area can be extreme: temperatures in summer frequently rise above 40° (104° Fahrenheit) and night time winter temperatures often drop below zero (32° Fahrenheit).
+Please note, the weather in this area can be extreme: temperatures in summer frequently rise above 40°C (104°F) and nighttime winter temperatures often drop below zero (32°F).